michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - v: kill intentionally and with premeditation
 - n: an official report (usually sent in haste)
 ### Family
-dispatch: dispatched, dispatcher, dispatches, dispatching+;dispatcher: dispatchers
+- dispatch: dispatched, dispatcher, dispatches, dispatching+
+- dispatcher: dispatchers
 ### Examples
 - Aaron Rodgers threw four touchdown passes, and the Packers calmly dispatched Detroit 31-24 on Sunday night to win the NFC North title.
 - At the age of ten, Gregor was dispatched to a boarding school of truly Dickensian awfulness.